pnnl/tesp/doc/examples/SGIP1_Example.rst

 In addition, the model includes residential rooftop solar PV and electrical energy storage resources at some of the houses, and waterheaters at many houses.
 These resources can be transactive, but are not in this version.
 The rooftop solar PV has a nameplate efficiency of 20% and inverters with 100% efficiency. inverters are set to operate at a constant power factor of 1.0.
 The rated power of the rooftop solar PV installations varies from house to house and ranges from roughly 2.7 kW to 4.5 kW.

 The energy storage devices also have inverters with 100% efficiency and operate in an autonomous load-following mode that performs peak-shaving and valley-filling based on the total load of the customer's house to which it is attached.
 All energy storage devices are identical with a capacity of 13.5 kWh and a rated power of 5 kW (both charging and discharging).
 The batteries are modeled as lithium-ion batteries with a round-trip efficiency of 86%.

-**TODO: Add table showing total capacity of solar PV and ESS for all cases?
-The growth model table has similar information.
-Add to it or replace count information with rating information? **

-**TODO: Add link to growth model table.**
+Other details can be found in :numref:`tbl_sgip1`.

 .. figure:: ../media/SGIP1/SGIP1system.png
 	:name: fig_sgip1